Generic Dijkstra: Preliminaries and terminology

 \subsection{Network model}

 The network is modeled by a weighted, directed multigraph $G = (V, E)$, where $V = \{v_i\}$ is a set of vertexes, and $E = \{e_i\}$ is a set of edges.
+Vertex $i$ is denoted by $v_i$.
 For edge $e_i$, function $\cost(e_i)$ gives its cost, and function $\AU(e_i)$ gives its set of available units (i.e., a set of integers), which do not have to be contiguous.
-Function $\target(e_i)$ gives the target vertex of edge $e_i$.
+Function $\source(e_i)$ gives the source vertex of edge $e_i$, and $\target(e_i)$ the target.
 Function $\I(v_i)$ gives the set of incoming edges for $v_i$.

 Path $p = (e_i)$ is a sequence of edges $e_i$ where neighboring edges meet at the same vertex.
-A path has a cost, and an RI.
-The RI is available on every edge of the path.
+For path $p$, its cost is denoted by $\cost(p)$, and its set of available units as $\AU(p)$.

 The algebraic structure of the cost should have two operators defined.
-First, the relation $<$ operator should be transitive.
+First, the relation $<$ operator should be a total ordering.
 Second, the $\oplus$ operator with the identity 0 should calculate the combined cost based on its two operands.
-For instance, integer and real numbers with the $<$ and $+$ operators meet these requirements.
+The cost of a path is the cost of its edges combined with $\oplus$ as given by (\ref{e:cost}).
+Furthermore, we make Assumption \ref{a:cost}.